 Any discussion of Stash has to start with its unique tilt toward teaching investors about financial products, investing, market volatility, and more.

-The Stash website and app both offer access to the Stash Learn page and an impressive array of informative, educational articles that explain everything a beginning investor needs to know to get started on their journey of investing.
+The Stash website and app offer access to the Stash Learn page and an impressive array of informative, educational articles explaining everything a beginning investor needs to know to start their investing journey.

 The second major feature of Stash is the Stash Coach.
 This feature uses an algorithm to guide you toward completing goals that can lead you toward better-balanced investments and other strategies to increase your return and minimize risk.
 Each move you make may earn you points in the Stash system.